top of page

 Remembering your own worth (because it never left you) can be a process that takes time and effort.
 It’s hard to just suddenly decide that you are worthy and good enough after all and live happily ever after.
 However, beliefs like this can be changed through a process of deliberately thinking and behaving differently and then seeing different results.

-Practice noticing where you think and act out of a place of believing you are less worthy than others, or that achieving something will increase your worth.
-Notice how believing that you are less worth leaves you feeling, and how that makes you want to act.
+Notice how believing that you are less worthy leaves you feeling, and how that makes you want to behave.
 Most people find themselves feeling low, frustrated, ashamed, and wanting to hide away.
-This is hardly the place from which we can bring forward the best selves we most want to be.
+Some people unconsciously over-compensate, speaking or acting in ways that seem boastful to make sure no-one sees the insecurity.
+However it comes out, it is hardly the energy from which we can bring forward our best selves.

-Then, from this space, how would you think and act in this moment?
-Try it out as an experiment, act as if you believed your self worth was equal and unchangeable.
 If it’s hard to figure out, bring to mind a friend, family member, celebrity, or character who you think embodies steady, healthy self-worth and consider what they would do or say to themselves in this moment.

-I always tell clients that if you try this out for a while and it’s awful, you always have the option of going back to the old way.
+If you feel a lot of resistance to this exercise, I always tell clients that if you try it out for a while and it’s awful, you always have the option of going back to the old way.
 You can always go back to believing that you aren’t worthy and the ways of being associated with that.
-But just for now, try this as an experiment and see what happens.

 bottom of page